Jerome-analyst/Power-automate-Internship-Project/README.md

 -Streamline the data preparation workflow

 -Support MIS staff by reducing repetitive tasks

-# Tools I used
-Microsoft Excel — For data cleaning, organization, and validation of submitted datasets.

-Power Automate — To automate the process of reading data, entering it into the tracer system, and recording results.

-Google Chrome — Used to access and interact with the university’s web-based tracer system.

 # Workflow Overview
 <p align = "center">
    <img src= "/Work Flow.png">